briansmith/ring/README.md

 Contributing
 ------------

+The most important contributions are *uses* of *ring*.
+That is, we're very interested in seeing useful things built on top of *ring*, like implementations of TLS, SSH, the Noise Protocol, etc.

+Of course, contributions to *ring*'s code base are highly appreciated too.
 The *ring* project happily accepts pull requests without you needing to sign any formal license agreement.
 The portions of pull requests that modify existing files must be licensed under the same terms as the files being